 Remember last year, when Masonic Avenue was all over the news?
 Online surveys were promoted, bike lobbyists were rallying, and it seemed as if—finally—something was going to happen.
-Thanks to the hard work of the SF Bike Coalition, the SFMTA and the city, plans and funding were approved.
-And then?
-Silence.
+Thanks to the hard work of the SF Bike Coalition, the SFMTA and the city, plans and funding were approved

 The plans are still happening, just not until 2015.
 While we're waiting for the jackhammers and bike lane-stripers to fire up, let's review some of what's coming our way to improve Masonic Avenue in the near future.

 This was arguably the most controversial proposal for Masonic.
 In the past five years, 26 cyclists were reported to have been injured riding on Masonic, and one was killed